TwitchPlaysPokemon/tpp-streamdocs/description/active/universal/01 Pokemon Pinball.md

 **Check which table is next:** */w tpp pinball*

 * Flippers are controlled automatically
-* Red and Blue tables are played in sequence
+* Red, Blue, Gold & Silver tables are played in sequence
 * The higher the score, the higher the payout
 * Risk more tokens for larger prizes